FoxelSA/pycheckjpeg/README.md

 ## pycheckjpeg<br />A python module to check integrity of JPEG files

-pycheckjpeg can validate a JPEG file from a buffer or a path, it returns error and warning messages if anything is found.
+pycheckjpeg can validate a JP4/JPEG file from a buffer or a path, it returns error and warning messages if anything is found.

 ### Documentation